inlbk/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 From the intermediate data set HARmean, a final independent data set called HARmeanByPair was then created.
 The HARmeanByPair data set contains 88 variables whereas the HARmean data set contains 89 variables.
 The only difference in the variables between these two data sets is that the “DataType” variable in HARmean has been removed from HARmeanByPair because it is a factor variable and cannot be averaged.

 The variables in each column of HARmeanByPair (one variable per column) are listed below.
-Variables beginning with the word “Time” are measured in seconds, variables beginning with “Frequency” are measured in Hertz, and variables beginning with “angle” appear to be measured in radians.
+Variables beginning with the word “Time” are measured in seconds, variables beginning with “Frequency” are measured in Hertz, and variables beginning with “angle” are measured in radians.

  [1] "Subject"  (factor)
  [2] "Activity" (factor)